Flooristics, LLC

 Share Button

-Installing a solid hardwood floor at the home or at the office can make the place feel warm and look beautiful.
+Installing a solid hardwood floor in the home or at the office can make the place feel warm and look beautiful.
 However, such flooring is not appropriate for every level of the home or office.
 Learning what grade level is best for hardwood flooring will help keep customers happy and allow installers and contractors to best advise their clients on their flooring options at every level.

 About Hardwood Flooring

-There are two types of wood flooring, solid and engineered.
-Solid wood flooring is comprised of complete pieces of wood and can be sanded, stained and refinished throughout its lifetime.
 Because they are natural pieces of wood, the material expands and contracts with too much moisture.

 Solid Wood and Grade Levels

 If solid wood flooring is installed below grade, the wood will absorb the extra moisture that comes in through the concrete slabs and walls.
-When solid wood absorbs moisture, the material can swell up, causing cupping, crowning and even buckling.
+When solid wood absorbs moisture, the material can swell up, causing cupping, crowning, and even buckling.

-The good news is that engineered wood flooring has a much better resistance to higher moisture conditions, such as below grade conditions.
+The good news is that engineered wood flooring has a much better resistance to higher moisture conditions, such as below-grade conditions.
 The way that it is manufactured helps it to resist swelling from higher moisture conditions.
-Because it is better able to resist expansion, engineered flooring is the preferred wood flooring for below grade spaces.
+Because it is better able to resist expansion, engineered flooring is the preferred wood flooring for below-grade spaces.

-Flooring inspectors, contractors and installers can share this valuable information with their customers and clients so they can better choose and install the proper flooring that can appear on each grade level.
+Flooring inspectors, contractors, and installers can share this valuable information with their customers and clients so they can better choose and install the proper flooring that can appear on each grade level.

 Filed Under: Floor Safety, Flooring Help, Hardwood and Laminate Tagged With: below grade, engineered wood floor, grade, hard wood floor, installation of hardwood, installing hard floors, on grade, solid wood floor, wood floor below grade, wood floor grade